 Hive top feeders are placed above your colony and include entrance reducers or floats so your bees are safe.
 This is an easy feeding method that you can fill when needed without disturbing your bees.
 Will allow you to use liquid or solid feeds.They may require an additional super to fit over the feeder and any upper entrances must be closed off.

-- Division board feeders are a great way to bring feed directly into your hive by replacing a frame.
+Division board feeders are a great way to bring feed directly into your hive by replacing a frame.
 They include floats or textured walls as safety precautions.
-The downside is they do replace a frame and does not hold the amount as hive top feeders.
+The downside is they replace a frame and holds less volume than a hive top feeder.
 Better used in colder weather when the bees will not break far from the cluster.

-- Entrance feeders are another way of making feed available to the hive.
-They consist of either our plastic feeder which includes a tray with an upside down pail that allows for easy removal and replacement without taking your hive apart or our wooden entrance feeder which uses a regular mason jar.
+Entrance feeders are another way of making feed available to the hive.
+The feeder will have a reservoir that drains into a tray inserted into the hive.
 This is an easy feeding method that can be checked and replaced without touching your hive.
 The entrance must be reduced around feeder to prevent robbing bees from entering hive.

 Boil the water and then remove if from heat.
 Wait for it to cool to about 140 degrees (F) and then dissolve the sugar in the water.

 Bring 7 pounds of sugar, 1 pound of water (2 cups), and 1½ pounds (about 1⅛ cups) of HFCS(or 2:1 sugar water) to a slow boil while stirring until candy consistency has reached about 220 to 230° F. Take the candy off the heat and stir in 1 pound of pollen substitute with a whisk.
 Pour mixture into a mold to allow cooling.
 A mason jar can be used to seal and cover the hole in the center.
 Remove jar once the candy has set.